preetisharma16/CMPE283_Assignment3/Assignment4/readme.md

 # Question 2:
   Steps performed :

-  1. Output of total number of exit count, after completing assignment 3 and before removing the kernel modules.
+  1. Below is the output of total number of exit count after completing assignment 3 and before removing the kernel modules.

   ![image 1](./pics/out1.png?raw=true )